Karen McDonald (Coronation Street)

 Karen McDonald (also Phillips) is a fictional character from the British ITV soap opera Coronation Street, played by Suranne Jones.
 Karen was created by producer Jane Macnaught as a recurring character and one of the factory girls.
 She made her debut in the episode airing on 21 June 2000.
 On 13 May 2004, Jones announced her decision to leave the soap and her final episode was broadcast on 26 December 2004.
-Karen's storylines have focused on her number of boyfriends including, Vikram Desai (Chris Bisson) and Joe Carter (Jonathan Wrather), also her twice relationship with Steve McDonald (Simon Gregson) and her miscarriage and her feud with Tracy Barlow (Kate Ford), the mother of Steve's daughter, Amy.
+Karen's storylines have focused on her number of boyfriends including: Vikram Desai (Chris Bisson), Joe Carter (Jonathan Wrather), and Steve McDonald (Simon Gregson); additionally, her miscarriage and her feud with Tracy Barlow (Kate Ford), the mother of Steve's daughter, Amy.

 Development

 Casting

 Suranne Jones was cast as machinist Karen by then executive producer Jane Macnaught in early 2000, having previously appeared briefly in April 1997 as Mandy Phillips, the girlfriend of Chris Collins (Matthew Marsden).